braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/content-cards_in_canvas.md

 ## Reporting & Analytics

-After launching a Content Cards step in Canvas you can begin to analyze
+After launching a Content Cards step in Canvas you can begin to analyze a number of different metrics for this step.
+These metrics include the number of messages sent, unique recipients, converion rates, total revenue, and more.

+For more information on the available metrics and their definitions, see our [Report Metrics Glossary][6].

 ![content-card-in-canvas-analytics.png][4]